m-born/eml-data/md/updates.md

 # Updates

+- **Sculpting Economies workshop recording** — The video recording of our *Sculpting Economies* workshop at [Käänne Festival for Politics and Culture](https://kaannefestival.fi/en/) is now public on [our spectra.video presence](https://spectra.video/a/economicmedialab/).
+[2026-02-05]

+- **New video presence** — Since peertube.wtf, to where we've been uploading our first videos, had a few outages through the last weeks, we've set up a [new presence at spectra.video](https://spectra.video/a/economicmedialab/).
+[2026-02-05]

 - **Thank you** to all participants of yesterday's *Sculpting Economies* workshop!
 The notebooks have been bound and shared.
 (We'll post better images once back in office, rn off to a few days strategy meet.)
 If you didn't get your copy, or want one anyway, email or ping us on Signal and we'll find a way to get it to you. ![[sculpting-economies-commentbook.jpg]]

 - **Sunday 18 January: Workshop "Sculpting Economies"** — We will be hosting the workshop [Sculpting Economies](-a-sculpting-economies.md) as part of the Finnish Left Alliance's [Käänne Festival for Politics and Culture](-p-kaanne-festival.md).
 The workshop will start on Sunday 18 January at 13:00 in Korjaamo's *Rune* space.
 [2026-01-17]